 What is the expected length of a run generated by replacement selection?
 It can be deduced from an analogy called the snowplow argument.
 Imagine that a snowplow is going around a circular track during a heavy, but steady, snowstorm.
 After the plow has been around at least once, snow on the track must be as follows.
 Immediately behind the plow, the track is empty because it was just plowed.
 The greatest level of snow on the track is immediately in front of the plow, because this is the place least recently plowed.
 At any instant, there is a certain amount of snow S on the track.
 Snow is constantly falling throughout the track at a steady rate, with some snow falling "in front" of the plow and some "behind" the plow.
 (On a circular track, everything is actually "in front" of the plow, but Figure 8.9 illustrates the idea.)
 During the next revolution of the plow, all snow S on the track is removed, plus half of what falls.
-Because everything is assumed to be in steady state, after one revolution S snow is removed during a revolution (leaving S snow behind).
+Because everything is assumed to be in steady state, after one revolution S snow is still on the track, so 2S snow must fall during a revolution, and 2S snow is removed during a revolution (leaving S snow behind).